theNewDynamic/minjinlee.com/_posts/2017-05-06-minnesota-public-radio-the-threads-book-of-the-week.md

 ---
-title: 'Minnesota Public Radio: The THREAD (Book of the Week)'
+title: "Minnesota Public Radio: The Thread's Book of the Week"
 date: 2017-05-06 12:00:00
 category: News
 tags: